Savannah Region: History

+Prior to the 2016 Ghanaian general election, the then candidate Nana Akufo-Addo declared that when elected, he would explore the possibility of creating new regions out of some of the existing regions in Ghana in order to bring government closer to citizens.

+The execution of plans for the creation of the regions was seeded to the newly created Ministry of Regional Reorganization and Development which is under the leadership of Hon.
+Dan Botwe.
+Government of Ghana ministry charged with the responsibility of supervising the creation of new regions in Ghana.
+In March 2017, the ministry sent the blue print for the creation of the region along with others to the Council of State.
+The council met over 36 times from the time of submission to August 2017.

+The final stage for the creation of the region will be decided through a referendum by the people within the catchment of the new region.

 A referendum on 27 December 2018 approved the creation of Savannah Region, with 206,350 (99.52%) votes in favour on a turnout of 81.77%.
 CI 115 establishing the Region signed and presented on 12 February 2019.

 Geography and climate

-Location and size.
+Location and size

 The Savannah Region is bordered on the north by the Upper West region, on the west by the Ghana-Côte d'Ivoire international border, on the south by the Bono and Bono East regions, and on the west by the North East and Northern regions.
 Savannah region is made up of 7 districts.